fafuniu/Airbnb_Seattle/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+There is no necessary libraries to run the code in thie repo beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 ## Motivation